Oscar Libations

 Premium Dry Gin

 A super floral but zippy, balanced and extra-floral fun.
-Just gin-enough to be gin-y but also more mellow to the average one — 6 months ago
+Just gin-enough to be gin-y but also more mellow to the average one — a year ago

 Serge, Laura and 3 others liked this